What are the open calls?

 How can I evaluate my project’s readiness towards standardisation?

 The HSbooster.eu project will provide an assessment tool to guide projects in measuring their standardisation readiness.
-The tool will be available at the end of 2022.
+The tool will be available in 2023.

 What are the eligibility criteria for projects to apply to an open call?